New national educational support system (grant scholarships + tuition fee reductions (including support for large families))

 Benefit amount/payment method and reduction/exemption amount/reduction/exemption method

-Eligible households may be eligible for a 700,000 yen reduction in tuition fees regardless of their income, so please apply unless you have special circumstances.
-(If you have siblings attending other universities, they may also be eligible for support at the other universities.)
+Starting in April 2025, support (free tuition, etc.) for large families with three or more dependent children has been expanded.
+Eligible families may be eligible for a 700,000 yen tuition reduction regardless of income, so unless there are special circumstances, please apply.
+(If siblings are attending other universities, they may also be eligible for support at those universities.)

 (1) Benefit amount and payment method

-The amount of the benefit varies depending on the support category (see table below) based on the type of school attendance and the household income.
-Support categories are reviewed every October based on the "eligibility certification (household)."
-Even if a support category is once deemed "ineligible" due to this review, it may be reinstated in the following year's review.
+The amount of the grant varies depending on the support category (see table below) based on the type of school attendance and household income.
+Support categories are reviewed every October based on the "Eligibility Certification (Household)" conducted.
+Even if a student's support category is once deemed "ineligible" due to this review, it may be reinstated in the following year's review.
+Please note that grant scholarships are not provided to students in the "4th Category (Science, Engineering, and Agriculture)" and "Large Family" categories (categories marked with a ★ in the table below).

 Estimated annual income Commuting to school at home Commuting to school outside of home

-First division/
+1st division/

-First category (large families)
+Category 1 (large families)

 ~ Approx. 2.7 million yen 38,300 yen (42,500 yen) 75,800 yen

-Second division/
+2nd division/

-Second category (large families)
+Category 2 (large families)

 ~ Approx. 3 million yen 25,600 yen (28,400 yen) 50,600 yen